alexpaul/Binary-Search-Tree/README.md

 ## Minimum value in a Binary Search Tree

+To find the minimum value in a Binary Search Tree is a trivial task that involves recursively visiting the left subtree until the last leaf.

 ```swift
 func minValue(_ root: BinaryTreeNode?) -> Int {
   guard let root = root else { return 0 }